Code-Institute-Submissions/milestone-4-INVITATIONS/README.md

 14. How can I delete a review I have made?

 ### Administrator Stories
-1. How do I add new products?
+1. How do I maintain the products?
-2. How do I edit existing products?
+2. How do I maintain the order information?
-3. How do I remove an existing product?
+3. How do I maintain the FAQs?
-4. How do I view order information?
+4. How do I maintain the product reviews?
-5. How do I add/edit/remove an FAQ?
+5. How do I maintain the product categories?
-6. How do I add/edit/remove an unsuitable review?
+6. How do I maintain the user accounts?

 ## Information Architecture
 ### Database Choice